Deanosim/selfhosted_templates/README.md

-### Notice:
-Currently most of my dev time is being spent on [Yacht](https://github.com/SelfhostedPro/Yacht/tree/vue) if you would like something added please consider making a pull request with your addition and I'll work on getting it added when I'm able to.
-Information about how to structure a block (for an app) is available [here](https://portainer.readthedocs.io/en/stable/templates.html)

-# Portainer Templates for Selfhosted Projects/Homelabs
+# Portainer Templates for Unraid

 This is a template focused on helping people spin up selfhosted services using Portainer.

-*for the OMV5 version use the OMV5 branch*
+*to see the other versions see [here](https://github.com/Deanosim/selfhosted_templates/tree/master)*

 ### Prerequisites

-1. A server/NAS with docker installed
+1. Unraid with docker installed
 2. A Portainer setup.

 *Want something we don't have?
 Make an issue and we'll work on adding it*